The limiting law of the Discrete Gaussian level lines: Initial upper bound on the displacement of a level line

-In particular, if $x$ is a point on the bottom boundary of $\Lambda$ at distance at least, say, $L/10$ from the corners, then \begin{enumerate}[(a)] \item the vertical distance of the $(H-n)$ level-line from $x$ is at most $N_n^{1/3} (\log L)^{16}$; \item by the upper bound of \cref{eq:LD-ratio}, the analogous distance of the $(H-n-1)$ level-line is at most \end{enumerate} \end{theorem} \begin{remark} The shape $L\cL^n(\ell_0(1+L^{-1/2}), -(H-n)\kappa_{n,15}))$ is flat away from the corners, but around the corners there will be an arc of the Wulff shape.
-When $N_0 = O(L)$, then the size of this arc is $O(L)$ and the Wulff shape is visible (note that the shape and hence the $H$ level-line will still occupy a $1 - \epsilon_\beta$ fraction of the sites however).
-However, for most values of $L$ (i.e., with the exception of a zero logarithmic density set, similar to \cref{rem:Lh-B-concrete}), $\ell_0 = o(1)$ so that $L\cL^n(\ell_0(1+L^{-1/2}), -(H-n)\kappa_{n,15}))$ is flat all the way up to distance $o(L)$ away from the corners, and there is no visible Wulff shape at the $O(L)$ scale.
-When we consider $n \geq 1$, we always have $\ell_n = o(1)$, so the latter picture is always the case.
-This is in contrast with the \SOS picture where the Wulff shape is always visible, even for the $(H-n)$ level-line for finite $n$. \end{remark}
+In particular, if $x$ is a point on the bottom boundary of $\Lambda$ at distance at least, say, $L/10$ from the corners, then \begin{enumerate}[(a)] \item the vertical distance of $\fL_{n}$, the $(H+1-n)$ level line, from $x$ is at most $N_n^{1/3} (\log L)^{16}$; \item by the upper bound of \cref{eq:LD-ratio}, the analogous distance of $\fL_{n+1}$ is at most \end{enumerate} \end{theorem} \begin{remark} The shape $L\sL(\ell_n^*(1+(\log L)^{-5/3}), -(H+1-n)\kappa_{n,15}))$ is flat away from the corners, but around the corners there will be an arc of the Wulff shape.
+When $N_1 = O(L)$, then the size of this arc is $O(L)$ and the Wulff shape is visible (note that the shape and hence the $H$ level line will still occupy a $1 - \epsilon_\beta$ fraction of the sites however).
+However, for most values of $L$ (i.e., with the exception of a zero logarithmic density set, similar to \cref{rem:Lh-B-concrete}), $\ell_1^* = o(1)$ so that $L\sL(\ell_1^*(1+(\log L)^{-5/3}), -H\kappa_{1,15}))$ is flat all the way up to distance $o(L)$ away from the corners, and there is no visible Wulff shape at the $O(L)$ scale.
+When we consider $n \geq 2$, we always have $\ell_n^* = o(1)$, so the latter picture is always the case.
+This is in contrast with the \SOS picture where the Wulff shape is always visible, even for the $(H+1-n)$ level line for finite $n$. \end{remark}